May 1, 2023

-Last year, I decided to start tracking freelance writing pitches I had sent to editors.
+A few years ago, I started tracking freelance writing pitches I had sent to editors.
 It’s been helpful to see what worked, who I need to follow up with and to have some lingering freelance article ideas ready in case other editors reached out for pitches to address their content needs.
-I think it was an important component of getting my freelance business to six figures.
+Using this document and updating it frequently was an important component of getting my freelance business to a six-figure income.

-About a month went by and I got busy, but I thought I should follow up on those initial emails.
+About a month went by and I got busy, but I thought I should follow up on those initial pitches and emails I sent to editors and marketing managers.
 I know as a former on-staff editor at publications that an email can easily slip through anyone’s inbox—especially if you’re not familiar with the sender.

 I went back to my SENT folder and spent about 15 minutes emailing and following up with those same contacts I didn’t hear back from, “Checking in” on my earlier email to bump it to the top of their mailboxes.
 I tried to make sure that I was sending out an email during the best time to send an email pitch.

 It resulted in a response and an inquiry into my rate from one client.
 This gave me the motivation and confidence to keep going with my marketing plan and following up exercise.

 My point is, there’s money hiding out in your inbox when you know where to look.
 Always remember to follow up on freelance pitches and emails.